unsaferawpointer/CoreDataStore/README.md

 # CoreDataStore

-This package incapsulate work with Core Data stack and NSTableView.
+This package incapsulate works with Core Data stack and NSTableView.
-NSTableView don't support Core Data batch operation out of box.
+NSTableView doesn't support Core Data batch operation out of box.

 ### Example of the Core Data ObjectFactory